-One of the best aspects of the philosophy is that anyone can hygge-fy their life to a lesser or greater degrees, depending on their personal preference.
+One of the best aspects of the philosophy is that anyone can hygge-fy their life to a lesser or greater degree, depending on their personal preference.

 What are Some of the Key Elements of Practicing Hygge?

-- Stay active: if sun makes an appearance, as it’s inclined to do from time to time in winter, gear up and get outside, maybe take a trip down to see the frozen lake or take brisk walk on the beach or in the park.
-Hygge isn’t about being afraid of the cold, but embracing the season
+- Stay active: if the sun makes an appearance, as it’s inclined to do from time to time in winter, gear up and get outside, maybe take a trip down to see the frozen lake or take a brisk walk on the beach or in the park.
+Hygge isn’t about being afraid of the cold but embracing the season

 Beating The Winter Blues

-Though it’s difficult in this day age, avoiding electronics goes a long way in creating a sense of hygge and overall wellbeing.
+Though it’s difficult in this day’s and age, avoiding electronics goes a long way in creating a sense of hygge and overall well-being.

 For some people, wintertime can wreak havoc on serotonin levels in the brain and lead to Seasonal Affective Disorder, also known as SAD.
 The blue light in many televisions, smartphones and computers can contribute to this disorder.

-If use of electronics is unavoidable, there are a number of apps, like f.lux, that remove the harsh light and make screen staring easier on the eyes and the brain.
+If use of electronics is unavoidable, many apps, like f.lux, remove the harsh light and make screen staring easier on the eyes and the brain.

 Wintertime shouldn’t be a season that we just grin and bear.
-The same is true about the rest of the seasons and, well, life in general.
+The same is true about the rest of the seasons and life in general.
 Go out of the way to make life as hyggelig (hygge-like) as possible.

-Don’t forget, Denmark is always ranked one of the happiest places on earth.
+Don’t forget that Denmark is always ranked among the happiest places on earth.
 So, yeah, the Danes know what they’re talking about.